-- (2) Credited coursework and examinations from a previous institution are considered to have no significant difference if their learning objectives essentially match those of the degree programme offered at Rhine-Waal University of Applied Sciences.
-Equivalence here should not be determined by schematic comparison, but rather overall assessment and consideration in the spirit of the European Credit Transfer and Accumulation System (ECTS) as well as the knowledge and skills that were imparted.
-Equivalence decisions for credits earned at universities abroad must take into consideration the equivalence agreements of the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz) and the Standing Conference of University Rectors (Hochschulrektorenkonferenz), as well as any applicable agreements within the framework of inter-institutional partnerships.
-Where doubt remains with regard to equivalence or significant differences in content, the Central Office for Foreign Education (Zentralstelle für ausländisches Bildungswesen) can be consulted for additional guidance. - (3) Upon request, Rhine-Waal University of Applied Sciences can recognise other knowledge, skills and qualifications for credit based on submitted documentation if said knowledge, skills and qualifications correspond in terms of content and level to the substituted examinations.
-In the case of knowledge, skills and qualifications earned outside of an academic context, decisions on recognition will be based on the current resolutions of the Standing Conference of the Ministers of Education and Cultural Affairs.
-Additional information about the process and criteria for credit transfer requests can be found in the examination regulations for the degree programmes. - (4) Students must provide the Examination Board with all necessary documentation for any credit transfer requests.
-Documents must indicate the period of study as well as the coursework and examinations or other knowledge, skills or qualifications which were completed during this time and are to be credited.
-As a rule, the transfer of credits from prior degree programmes requires a copy of the corresponding examination regulations, module description(s), and the requesting student's transcript of records or a comparable document.
-Credit transfer requests should generally be submitted during the first year of study at Rhine-Waal University of Applied Sciences. - (5) If prior coursework, examinations, knowledge, skills or other qualifications are recognised for credit, then the marks insofar as marks were awarded and the grading systems are comparable must also be transferred and incorporated into the student's current grade point average (GPA) where possible.
+(2) Examinations from different institutions are considered to have no significant difference if their learning outcomes correspond, in essence, to the examinations in the specific degree programme at Rhine-Waal University of Applied Sciences.
+Equivalence should not be determined by schematic comparison, but rather overall assessment and consideration according to the European Credit Transfer and Accumulation System (ECTS) and in terms of the acquired knowledge and skills.
+Equivalence decisions for credits earned at universities outside of Germany must take into account the equivalence agreements of the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz) and the Standing Conference of University Rectors (Hochschulrektorenkonferenz), as well as any applicable agreements within the framework of inter-institutional partnerships.
+Where doubt remains with regard to equivalence or whether content differences should be considered significant, the Central Office for Foreign Education (Zentralstelle für ausländisches Bildungswesen) can be consulted for guidance.

+(3) Upon request, Rhine-Waal University of Applied Sciences can recognise other knowledge, skills and qualifications based on submitted documentation, provided that said knowledge, skills and qualifications are equivalent in terms of content and level to the modules being replaced at Rhine-Waal University of Applied Sciences.
+In the case of knowledge, skills and qualifications earned outside of a university context, decisions on recognition will be based on the currently valid resolutions of the Standing Conference of the Ministers of Education and Cultural Affairs.
+Additional information about the process and criteria for credit transfer requests can be found in the examination regulations.

+(4) Students must provide the Examination Board with all necessary documentation for any credit transfer requests.
+Documents must indicate the period of study as well as the coursework and examinations or other knowledge, skills or qualifications which were completed during this time and for which credits are requested.
+As a rule, the transfer of credits from prior degree programmes requires a copy of the corresponding examination regulations, module description(s) and the requesting student's transcript of records or a comparable document.
+As a rule, credit transfer requests should be submitted during the first year of study after enrolment at Rhine-Waal University of Applied Sciences.

+(5) If prior coursework, examinations, knowledge, skills or other qualifications are recognised for credit, then the marks - where applicable and insofar as marks were awarded and the grading systems are comparable - must also be transferred and incorporated into the student's current grade point average (GPA) where possible.
 If no marks were awarded or the grading systems are not comparable, but it is possible to surmise a mark based on specific indicators, then a mark will be awarded according to the grading scale in Section 11 (3) and the credit transfer process will proceed according to sentence 1.
 If the grading systems are not comparable and a specific mark cannot be surmised due to a lack of indicators, then the examination will be credited without a mark and not incorporated into the student's current GPA.
-Transferred credits will be documented in the final grade certificate defined under Section 29 (1).
+Transferred credits will be documented in the final grade certificate (Section 29 (1)).